wp-plugins/mark-new-posts/readme.txt

 Features:

  * Works right out of the box
- * Two default ways of highlighting a post: an orange circle or a "New" label to the left of the post's title
+ * 3 default ways of highlighting a post: an orange circle, a "New" label or an image near the post's title
  * It doesn't simply compare dates of posts with the date of user's last visit, but checks for each individual post that the user have seen it
+ * Posts may be marked as read after showing the excerpt or only after opening the full version
  * A function that can be called from WordPress themes to determine if a post is unread
  * A function to show total number of unread posts